-- I. What does the component do?
+I. What does the component do?

-- II.
+II.
 What are the principal "loads" on it (stresses, chemicals, temperature, wear, etc.)?

-- III.
+III.
 What other design constraints are there (shape, possible forming / joining methods, cost...)?

 - IV.
-What type of material would you expect?

-- V. What did your examination of the component tell you about:
+What type of material would you expect? - V. What did your examination of the component tell you about:

-- A. What material was used?
+A. What material was used?

 - B. What heat treatment it had?

 - C. How the surface was treated?

 - D. How the component was made?

+- E. How were parts joined?

 - VI.
 What alternatives might have been used?
 Why weren't they?

-- VII.
-How might the component fail?

-- VIII.
-How could it be improved?